 Charts other than pie charts and meter charts can have x-axis and y-axis titles.
-To add and format an axis title, navigate to Format Chart.
-You can hide the title of an axis, or modify an existing title.
-On Format Chart, navigate to the y-axis section, and type a title in the Title field.
+To add and format an axis title, using Format Chart, you can hide an axis title or modify an existing title.
+On Format Chart, in the y-axis section, type a title in the Title field.
 Then modify the font properties by choosing Title Font.